 CHECK OTHER REVIEWS FOR THIS PLACE:

-Sapori e Vini: It’s About Positive Vibes and Delicious Food
+Sapori e Vini: It’s About Positive Vibes and Delicious Food in Jbeil

 Nestled inside a stand-alone house in Jbeil, Sapori e Vini is Lebanon's latest Italian restaurant.
 Welcoming guests in a very pleasant and fresh atmosphere which takes you on a journey to Italy and back.
 Italian vibes, Italian music and an Italian chef who has been cooking around the furnaces of the world for the last forty years or so.
 Enter into a wide space where blue, violet and green combine together artistically and draw a smile on your face the minute the door opens.